AshV/AshV.github.IO/test-fetchxml-with-webapi-dynamics-365-fetchxml-tester/ReadMe.md

 # Test/Execute your fetchXml with Dyanmics 365 WebAPI

-Dynamics 365/CRM WebAPI has unleashed many capibilities to it's REST endpoint, Executing fetchXml is one of them.
+Dynamics 365/CRM WebAPI has unleashed many capabilities to it's REST endpoint, Executing fetchXml is one of them.
-Just append entity's plural name in WebAPI endpoint and pass fetchXml in querystring.
+Just append entity's plural name in WebAPI endpoint and pass fetchXml in query string.

 > #### Syntax: WebAPI Endpoint + / + Entity Plural Name + ?fetchXml= + Your fetchXml here